mountetna/monoetna/polyphemus/workflows/README.md

 ### Directory structure

-Since the etl jobs are just ruby classes, and leverage much of the etna lib, we can keep them in the `etna/lib` directory.

 - Build argo workflows in the `polyphemus/workflows` directory.
-- Build etl jobs in the `etna/lib/jobs` directory.
+- Build etl jobs in the `polyphemus/lib/data_eng/` directory.

 ### ETLJob super class

 ETL jobs should subclass: `ETLJob` and implement the `pre`, `process`, and `post` methods.

+### WorkflowManifest class

+This class is responsible for definining:

+- The name of the workflow
+- The UI schema for the workflow
+- The runtime params for the workflow
+- The secrets for the workflow

+It is intentionally separate from ETL jobs.
+Ideally the ETL jobs should be agnostic of the workflow they are a part of.

 ### RunJob command

 We use the `RunJob` command to run an ETL job in the etna container.

-bin/etna run_job <workflow> <job_name> <other args>
+bin/polyphemus run_job <workflow> <job_name> <other args>

 ### Language